 Institute of Food Technologists studied the consumption of almonds.
 The findings may shock you…

 When almonds were chewed for longer they noticed:

 - Nutrients were more quickly absorbed by the body

 - Participants consumed almost 12% fewer calories

 - Chewing longer produced weight loss and greater energy

-- Avoid drinking liquids before or after your meal.
+- Avoid liquids before and after your meal

 If you have been experiencing pron longed pain as you eat, you may have a problem that can’t be fixed by itself.
 Ring us today at The Dental Junction and we can examine and provide a tailored plan to get you back on track.

 Properly chewing your food is vital for optimal digestion.
 Meals should be eaten sitting down, in a calm setting, to ensure that food is well chewed.

 Hope you enjoyed the blog regarding How to Chew Your Food.If you have any queries regarding this topic feel free to ask in the comment section or just grab your phone and contact our team.